-Breeder: W. De Jong
+Breeder: Walter De Jong

 Creamy, nutty and buttery (even without the butter), this little potato is abundantly delicious.
 100 days to maturity; 75 days for new potatoes.

 Second-generation potato breeder Walter De Jong knows a winning potato when he sees one.
 Which is why, when he first spotted trial “NY150” among his field plots in 2004, he immediately took note.
-Walter’s goal at the the time was to breed a more resilient potato—high yielding and attractive in the field, and resistant to diseases plaguing potato growers in the Northeast, such as Potato Virus Y (PVY) and late blight.
+Walter’s goal at the time was to breed a more resilient potato—high yielding and attractive in the field, and resistant to diseases plaguing potato growers in the Northeast, such as Potato Virus Y (PVY) and late blight.

 Walking the rows, Walter was surprised to discover one experimental line that yielded an unexpected bonus: an abundance of golf-ball-sized potatoes with bright white flesh.
 By conventional market standards at the time, they were a little too small, but Walter and field manager Matt Falise thought that NY150 was something worth pursuing—a suspicion confirmed when they first tasted it.